 The grant is used to purchase a MicroEye Microscope.
 The simplicity of this microscope means it can be used successfully by people of all ages to take a closer look at specimens contained in the touch tank and dried specimens.
 It has become a valuable tool in educating the wider community about the local temperate marine environment.

 The grant is provided for the conduct of workshops in dance and percussion that explored the non-verbal communication between people.
 It was a program targeted at nurturing performers to explore and cross boundaries and was targeted at the 10-14 year age range.
-This project called 'Stomp' culminated in a performance called 'Smoke Signal' in October 2013.
+This project called 'Stomp' culminated in a performance called 'Smoke Signal'.

 Tathra Aboriginal Education Project This grant was for the publication of the language book on the DHURGA and THAUA Aboriginal languages and the erection of 4 signs indicating significant aboriginal sites around Tathra.
 The project has addressed the educational needs of students whilst raising awareness of Aboriginal languages of the South Coast and Far South Coast.